 The community office is open Monday, Wednesday and Friday from 10:30 a.m. to 2:30 p.m.

 The Kafeneion is open daily.
 Please call : 778-395-0225

-The Temple and Community Centre are situated on the northwest corner of the intersection of 96 Avenue and 132 Street in Surrey.
+The Temple and Community Centre are situated on the northwest corner of the intersection of 96 Avenue and 132 Street in Surrey (on the south side of the Fraser River).
 It is not far to the west from the King George Highway (also called King George Boulevard).

 From Vancouver :

 Drive eastwards on the Trans-Canada Highway (a toll on the Port Mann Bridge), until exit #48.
 Drive south on 152 Street to 96 Avenue.
 Turn right.
 The Temple is on the right at 132 Street.